corcor27/Introduction_to_R/_episodes/14-variables-Rstudio.md

 Although some may disagree with us, we believe for most users it does not matter which convention you pick.
-There are two key principles for variable naming that we recommend that should make your life easier:
+There are two key principles for variable naming, that we recommend, that should make your life easier: